Saṁyutta Nikāya 35.87

 “kacci te, āvuso channa, khamanīyaṁ, kacci yāpanīyaṁ, kacci dukkhā vedanā paṭikkamanti no abhikkamanti, paṭikkamosānaṁ paññāyati no abhikkamo”ti?

-“I hope you’re keeping well, Reverend Channa; I hope you’re getting by.
+“I hope you’re keeping well, Reverend Channa; I hope you’re all right.
 I hope that your pain is fading, not growing, that its fading is evident, not its growing.”

 “Na me, āvuso sāriputta, khamanīyaṁ na yāpanīyaṁ, bāḷhā me dukkhā vedanā abhikkamanti no paṭikkamanti, abhikkamosānaṁ paññāyati no paṭikkamo.